 – – –

-The 10th anniversary Tête à Tête: The Opera Festival will take place at King’s Cross from 24 July – 13 August 2017, at both The Place and Kings Place.
+The 10th anniversary Tête à Tête: The Opera Festival will take place at King’s Cross from 24 July – 13 August 2017.
 Full details on productions and tickets will be announced in May.